palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 aforementioned "appropriate length" should be (it needs to be the idle timeout or less) which is inappropriate as that timeout is configured on the server side.

+#### 6. Implement a "magic" HTTP status code or header to ask clients to retry

+An alternative to serializing exceptions into `SerializableError`s could be defining a specific HTTP status code and/or custom header to indicate that a blocking timeout has occurred and/or clients should retry.
+This is used in practice e.g. in nginx, where a 495 indicates an error with a client's SSL certificates.

+This solution would be simpler than serializing exceptions; our existing `AtlasDbErrorDecoder` already switched on the status code returned in an HTTP response.
+However, we prefer not to introduce any custom status codes where feasible (since clients are unlikely to understand these status codes).
+A similar argument, though perhaps weaker, applies for headers as well.

 ## Consequences

 #### BLOCK_FOR_AT_MOST Behaviour